 Watch almost any DIY haircut video on YouTube and you’re bound to see women pulling their hair into bobbles left, right and center.
 The days of Mom putting a bowl on your head and cutting around the edge are well and truly over, strategic bobble placement is the way forward.

 If you have long hair and you’ve been wondering how to cut your own hair in layers, bobbles are the answer.
 To DIY the so-called ponytail haircut simply scrape your hair into a pony at the very top of your head, comb the ponytail straight upwards and chop the tip off.
 Some point-cutting added, and voila – you have a haircut with long layers!
 This works for hair of almost any length, starting from lob cuts and ending with mermaid locks.

 It can be easy to think that your hair needs to be perfectly straight every time you cut a piece, but that’s not necessarily the case.
 For example, do you know how to cut your own bangs?
 One of the best ways to get a natural feathered style is by twisting your hair.

-Pull your bangs in front of your face, twist them into one taught section and then cut right across the bottom.
+Pull your bangs in front of your face, twist them into one taut section and then cut right across the bottom.
 It sounds (and looks) terrifying at first, but the final result is gorgeous on both short and long bangs.

 For those brave enough to do the twist technique on a larger scale, it can also be used for a DIY stacked bob haircut.
-Take the back section of your hair, twist it taught and, once again, chop the end off.
+Take the back section of your hair, twist it taut and, once again, chop the end off.
 This will leave the hair at the nape of your neck short with the hair on either side gently fading into longer lengths.

 #8: Go with the Flow of Your Hair